Theoretical Bounds in Minimax Decentralized Hypothesis Testing: The Maximum Loss due to Minimax Decision Making in DDN-WoF

-The actual value of $x$ that maximizes $\mathcal{L}^K_{x}$ can be found from \eqref{eq22} for every $K$ and $\theta$. \begin{rem} The choice of $\phi_r$ at local decision makers not only leads to a robust test but also to an asymptotically optimal test at the output of the consensus fusion process.
-This is due to the fact that the fastest exponential decay rate of the error probability amounts to equal rates of decreases for the false alarm and miss detection probabilities \cite{Chernoff}. ${P_F}_\mathcal{O}$ and ${P_M}_\mathcal{O}$ share the same polynomial function $f$ for the CF rule, cf. Sec.~\ref{proof1}.
-Hence, they also share the same exponential decay rate whenever $\theta=P_M=P_F$. \end{rem}
+\begin{prop} $L^K_\infty$ is almost everywhere negative on $\theta\in(0,1/2)$ for sufficiently large $K$. \end{prop} Proposition~\ref{prop3} is proven in Appendix~\ref{appendix4}.
+Negativity of $L^K_\infty$ indicates that single sensor optimum decision rules, which maximize the loss function are no more optimum for multiple sensor case for every $\theta\in(0,1/2)$.
+Because ${L}^K_{x_{\min}}$ is lower bounded by $0$. \begin{rem} The choice of $\boldsymbol{\phi}_r$ at local decision makers do not only lead to a minimax test but also to an asymptotically optimal test, i.e. to the fastest decay rate of $P_{F_0}$ and $P_{M_0}$ as $K \rightarrow\infty$.
+This is due to the fact that the fastest exponential decay rate of the error probability amounts to equal rates of decreases for the false alarm and miss detection probabilities \cite[pp.74-82]{Levy}. $P_{F_0}$ and $P_{M_0}$ share the same polynomial function $f$ for the majority voting rule, cf. Appendix~\ref{appendix1}.
+Hence, they also share the same exponential decay rate whenever $\theta=P_M=P_F$.
+This is equivalent to $x_{\min}\rightarrow 1$ as $K\rightarrow \infty$, see Figure~\ref{fig4}. \end{rem}